dome9/terraform-provider-dome9/website/docs/r/awp_aws_onboarding.html.markdown

 # The scan_machine_interval_in_hours attribute is used to specify the scan machine interval in hours of the agentless account settings of the Dome9 AWP AWS Onboarding.
 # The max_concurrent_scans_per_region attribute is used to specify the max concurrent scans per region of the agentless account settings of the Dome9 AWP AWS Onboarding.
 # The in_account_scanner_vpc attribute is used to specify the scanner VPC mode of the agentless account settings of the Dome9 AWP AWS Onboarding.
+# The scan_aws_licensed_images attribute is used to specify if aws licensed images should be scanned of the agentless account settings of the Dome9 AWP AWS Onboarding.
 # The custom_tags attribute is used to specify the custom tags of the agentless account settings of the Dome9 AWP AWS Onboarding.
 resource "dome9_awp_aws_onboarding" "awp_aws_onboarding_test" {
   cloudguard_account_id = "dome9_cloudaccount_aws.aws_onboarding_account_test.id | <CLOUDGUARD_ACCOUNT_ID> | <EXTERNAL_AWS_ACCOUNT_NUMBER>"